Lesson video

 I also looked at some image libraries to look at vector drawings.

-My favourite animal is a bat, so that is the first icon design I planned.
+My favorite animal is a bat, so that is the first icon design I planned."
+So really good explanations there and plan from Sofia.

 Combine techniques to create a vector image.

 What vector graphic skills will help you in this project?
-You can create a range of shapes using the shape tools, rectangles or squares, circles, ellipses or arcs, polygons and stars, and those are the three icons on the toolbar that you look for for those.
+You can create a range of shapes using the shape tools, rectangles or squares, circles, ellipses, or arcs, polygons and stars, and those are the three icons on the toolbar that you look for, for those.

 You can change the fill and outline the stroke of a shape as you create it or after you have created it.